 7 Tips to Get Your Home Rented

 Military relocation comes with an array of emotions, ranging from excitement to utter dread.
 Anyone who has embarked on a military PCS move will tell you that the key to success is proper planning.
 This is particularly true when you own a home that you need to rent or sell prior to moving.

-If you've made the decision to rent your home when you move, there are a number of items that need to be addressed before you can pack up and leave town, and the sooner you start on this list, the better!
-In order to make sure your move is the best it can be, we've put together guidelines for you.
+If you've decided to rent your home when you move, there are several items that need to be addressed before you can pack up and leave town, and the sooner you start on this list, the better!
+To make sure your move is the best it can be, we've put together guidelines for you.

+7 Tips to Get Your Home Rented